AaronWatters/H5Gizmos/README.md

 use arbitrary Javascript resources to provide sophisticated interactive graphical interfaces.

-The H5Gizmo mechanism is designed to facilitate the development of "dashboards" and special purpose interactive graphical interfaces for scientific and technical workflows.
+The H5Gizmo mechanism is designed to facilitate the development of "dashboards" and special purpose tools for scientific and technical workflows.

 The animation below shows a gizmo script displaying a matplotlib plot running from the VS code editor.
 The gizmo user interface appears as a new HTML frame in the browseer instance below the editor.